wade-cheng/wade-cheng.github.io/src/blog/optimizing-compile-times/index.typ

 We only ever really listen once before reloading the page cleans up the `EventSource` anyways.
 We run some cleanup code lest we get red in the browser console on reload.

+Overall, even though this lets us get rid of some dependencies, it really does put the onus on us to write correct code closer to the machine and the specs, when it's much easier to be correct by relying on libraries.
+Who knows how axum will be able to handle mime types, or the random user that decides to send a POST request.
+Not me!
+But I trust that it's correct.
+I don't have to think about it.

 = Part 2: serde (and syn)

 So, what's our new starting point?